Hi-GEAR (Girls Engineering Abilities Realized) Camp

 Day Campers registration cost includes lunch (M-F).

 **If there are day campers who want to participate in the evening activities, there will be an additional charge of $25.

 Residential Campers will be housed in the College’s Kennecott House.
 Two camp RA’s will reside at the house with the participants.
 Registration cost includes breakfast (T-F), lunch (M-F), dinner (M-H), and lodging.

 A limited number of scholarships exist for students unable to pay the program fee.
 Please do not send payment with the application.
 Payment will be made upon confirmation of acceptance into the camp.

 Exploring Engineering Camp

 Explore engineering in this three-day summer camp experience on the University of Utah Campus.
 Participate in technologies and activities that encourage the use of problem-solving skills.
-Investigate how to clean up contaminated water, explore forms of alternative energies, improve a recycling process, and more!
-Participate in activities involving chemical, electrical, civil and environmental, computer, mechanical, materials, and biomedical engineering as you get a chance to “try on engineering” and see if it could be a good fit for you!
+The camp will introduce you to chemical, electrical, civil, environmental, computer, mechanical, materials, and biomedical engineering through hands on learning!
+Join us, along with other high school students, researchers and college students from the University of Utah, College of Engineering.

 Intro to Entertainment Arts and Engineering